-Jack Berg – Mr. Berg is a co-founder and Chief Technologist of American Semiconductor, where he has been developing and producing radiation-hard integrated circuits.
+Jack Berg, Vice-Chair – Mr. Berg is a co-founder and Chief Technologist of American Semiconductor, where he has been developing and producing radiation-hard integrated circuits.
 Before joining American Semiconductor, he co-founded Transfer Devices, a spin-out commercializing lithography technology developed in Professor Fabian Pease’s laboratory.
 Prior to Transfer Devices, Mr. Berg was the General Manager of Cypress Semiconductor’s Programmable Logic Business Unit,from 1998 to 2002.
 Before Cypress, he was Vice President of Technology Development at Zilog, where he directed Z8 product design, and led CMOS and embedded non-volatile memory process development.

 Mr. Berg earned a Masters of Science degree from Stanford University, where he was a Sloan Fellow, and a Bachelor of Science degree from the Massachusetts Institute of Technology.
 Jack is a co-founder of the IEEE San Francisco Bay Area Nanotechnology Council, and is an Executive Committee Member of IEEE’s Western United States Section.
 He is a technical and commercial reviewer at the National Science Foundation, and is on the Board of several privately held Bay Area firms.